discoliam/liamrichardson/src/uses.md

 ## Hardware

 I have a [14 Inch Macbook Pro (2021)](https://everymac.com/systems/apple/macbook_pro/specs/macbook-pro-m1-pro-8-core-cpu-14-core-gpu-14-2021-specs.html).
 Having had an M2 Air for a short time for work, I don't think I'd buy a Pro model again.
-These M series chips are insane, and I don't think I've herd the fans once.
+These M series chips are insane, and I don't think I've heard the fans once.

 On my desk is a [Samsung 27" S80TB ViewFinity UHD Monitor](https://www.samsung.com/uk/monitors/high-resolution/viewfinity-s8-27--27-inch-ips-uhd-thunderbolt-ls27b800tguxxu) which I managed to get for a steal from Costco.
 Its not perfect, but was over £1000 cheaper than the Apple Studio Display.